An extensive guide to plan your visit to the Rockefeller Center in NYC

 Luxury:

-• Museum of Modern Art - MoMA museum is known for its influential exhibitions and its collection of modern and contemporary art, including works of architecture, design, sculpture, photography, film, and electronic media.
+• The Museum of Modern Art (MoMA): MoMA is known for its influential exhibitions and its collection of modern and contemporary art, including works of architecture, design, sculpture, photography, film, and electronic media.

 • Central Park: The city’s largest green space is a great option to spend the day amidst nature and unwind in the fresh air.